dsc-umass/summer-with-dsc/first-task.md

 ![](assets/create_pull_request.png)

-- Finally, here add any comments that you feel are necessary and click on "create pull request"
+- Finally, add any comments that you feel are necessary and click on "create pull request"

 ![](assets/finalize_pr.png)